Devilla/AvaSwap/README.md

 # EthSwap

-An Ethereum Exchange for different ERC20 tokens.
+An Ethereum Exchange for ERC20 tokens.

 ## Kovan Dev Token